dennisxtria/ex_insights_logger/README.md

 # will raise an error message
 Logger.log_error("<your message>")

-# will produce a message for debug purposes
+# will produce a message for debugging purposes
 Logger.debug("<your message>")
 ```